 What was the issue that required change?

-The Nature Walks for Wellbeing project offered adults living in Falkirk who suffer from poor mental health the opportunity to spend time in a natural outdoor setting and take part in a range of nature-based activities within a group.
+The Nature Walks for Wellbeing project offered adults living in Falkirk who were struggling with their mental health the opportunity to spend time in a natural outdoor setting and take part in a range of nature-based activities within a group.

 Research shows that being physically active can improve mental wellbeing as well as physical health, and research also suggest that exercise in an outdoor, natural environment can be particularly beneficial.